Bob McKeown: Early life

 McKeown graduated from Yale University and had a five-year professional football career before dedicating himself to journalism.
 Before beginning his broadcasting career, McKeown played professional football for five seasons with the CFL's Ottawa Rough Riders.
 The Rough Riders won the Grey Cup in 1973.
 McKeown was an all-star in 1974 at the position of centre.

+McKeown dealt with concussions during his football career.
+In a November 2016 CBC News article, he announced that he would donate his brain to the Canadian Sports Concussion Project.

 Career

 Dateline

 McKeown's work with Dateline includes coverage of the World Trade Center Attacks and the Oklahoma City bombing and investigations into hurricanes, tornados, great white sharks and pastor Benny Hinn (on whom he also did a Fifth Estate report).

 CBS

 A five-year stint with CBS News is highlighted by his award-winning coverage of the Persian Gulf War.
 McKeown was the first reporter to broadcast from the front lines during Operation Desert Storm and reached Kuwait City as Iraqi troops were fleeing, almost a day before allied forces arrived.
 People Magazine wrote: "McKeown and his crew survived artillery, minefields and Iraqi snipers to get the best story of the Gulf War."
 While at CBS, he was also a correspondent for two prime-time newsmagazines, Street Stories and America Tonight, and contributed to 48 Hours and the CBS Evening News.